 Received on January 17, 2020 at 8:58 PM

 It goes even further.
-While some of the data that shows up is more or less specific, there are other data entries that Facebook says they can’t show you.
+While some of the data shows up is more or less specific, there are other data entries that Facebook says they can’t show you.
 One of my buddies, for example, had over 800 apps and websites that were sending his Off-Facebook Activity to Facebook.
 When poking around, he found this curious statement:

 “We receive more details and activity than what appears here.
 For technical and accuracy reasons, this list doesn’t show all the activity that we’ve received.
 Activity that is not shown includes information we’ve received when you’re not logged into Facebook, or when we can’t confirm that you’ve previously used Facebook on that device.
 It also includes details such as the item you added to your shopping cart.”Off-Facebook Activity detail